 Take a mock exam based on the Ramsay MAT before you begin revising your knowledge so that you have a starting point and can find out where your weak spots or gaps in your knowledge are.
 This will help you focus your studying on the parts that you find most challenging.

-Taking regular mock exams will also help you to see how you are progressing in your revision – your score should keep increasing.
+Taking regular paid for or free Ramsay practice tests will also help you to see how you are progressing in your revision – your score should keep increasing.

 Rely on Your Experience